julzaza/wildwitchherbs/_posts/2025-07-07-moon-water-magic.md

 ### 6. **Protection Spray**
 Mix moon water with rosemary or wormwood infusion.
 Pour into a spray bottle and mist your space, clothes, or pillow.
 Wards off energetic parasites.

+Rosemary and wormwood are actually two of the most well-known **[Witchy Plants for Protection](/top-protective-herbs-witchcraft/)**, but by far not the only ones.

 ---